Texas Supreme Court tackles question of criminal constitutional law in juvenile case

 Evidence presented at the suppression hearing here showed that sixteen-year-old H.V. bought a gun on

-next day, Oltmanns’s body was found at a construction site with wounds indicating he had been shot in the head.
+The next day, Oltmanns’s body was found at a construction site with wounds indicating he had been shot

 The following morning, a police detective met with H.V. at the high school and asked him to accompany her